Are Your Reasoning Models Reasoning or Guessing? A Mechanistic Analysis of Hierarchical Reasoning Models: Reasoning Modes of HRM: ``Guessing'' instead of Reasoning

 \subsection{Escaping the Trap}

-The aforementioned behavior inspires us to incentivize HRM to escape or avoid such `traps' proactively, by adding perturbation to its reasoning trace.
-It is natural to expect that perturbation increases the chance of encountering a true fixed point, or escaping a false one.
+The aforementioned behavior inspires us to incentivize HRM to escape or avoid such ``traps'' proactively, by adding perturbation to its reasoning trace.
+The idea is that perturbation increases the chance of encountering a true fixed point, or escaping a false one.

 The implementation of this idea, however, is slightly subtler.
-Due to the high dimensionality of the latent space, perturbing $z$ in an arbitrary direction typically destructs the coherence of hidden states, leading to unstable behavior\footnote{We do observe that such techniques help HRM solve puzzles that it had not been able to solve in some cases, though.
-However, no consistent path to success was found.}.
+Due to the high dimensionality of the latent space, perturbing $z$ in an arbitrary direction typically destructs the coherence of hidden states, leading to unstable behavior.\footnote{We do observe that in some cases, such techniques help HRM solve puzzles that it could not solve before, though.
+However, no consistent path to success was found.}

 To circumvent this difficulty, we point out that there naturally exist indirect ways to exert perturbation in alternative spaces.
 The input space can be manipulated to create semantically equivalent input sequences with distinct formats.
-Besides, the adjacent trained checkpoints are naturally perturbed versions of the model.
-Thus, perturbation in the model parameter space is possible, although the space itself may not be directly manipulable.
+Besides, the adjacent training checkpoints are naturally perturbed versions of the model.
+Thus, perturbation in the model parameter space is possible, although the space itself is not directly manipulable.

 We propose two indirect inference-time scaling techniques to unleash HRM from the trap: \textbf{input perturbation} and \textbf{model bootstrapping}.
-Both these techniques requires multiple forward passes; each pass reports failure when the ACT mechanism fails to halt within the reasoning depth limit, and a majority vote is done among those that successfully halted.
-Details are elaborated in the following sections.
+Both these techniques requires multiple forward passes; each pass reports failure when the ACT mechanism fails to halt within the reasoning depth limit.
+A majority vote is done among those that successfully halted.
+Details are elaborated on in the following sections.